"A Band Named After A Scientific Instrument? That's Cool."

 Best song: Every Bloody Emperor

 Amazingly enough, though, it's actually really decent.
 Instrumentally, the band sounds like it's lost nothing at all (though the band had never relied on amazing technical skills to make its best music in the first place, so I guess it's not surprising), and Hammill is in fine form given his age.
 The band's central shtick is, of course, basically the same as it's ever been; Hammill rambles on and over-emotes (not meant in a bad way) with his "intellectual" lyrics while the band stomps and clomps behind him in a sorta structured manner.
 One thing that's slightly different than usual is that there's a lot of guitar here, more than on any VDGG album except for World Record.
-The track where guitar makes its most notable appearance is in the "short" Abandon Ship!, which gives Hammill a chance to ramble about getting old and losing your mental grip.
-It's also a key ingredient in the texture of the following In Babelsburg, which has a rather perverse intensity as Peter bellows what I guess are decent lyrics about post WWII Berlin.
+The track where guitar makes its most notable appearance is in the "short" "Abandon Ship!," which gives Hammill a chance to ramble about getting old and losing your mental grip.
+It's also a key ingredient in the texture of the following "In Babelsburg," which has a rather perverse intensity as Peter bellows what I guess are decent lyrics about post WWII Berlin.
 The delivery is actually kinda muffled in that one, truth be told, and I'm not crazy about the song, but I like it.

-The opening Every Bloody Emperor is the album's major highlight, of course.
-It's particularly timely for 2005, of course, when slowly but surely the free nations of the world morph into empires by stripping away one freedom at a time.
-It also helps that it has Hammill's best and clearest vocal delivery of the album, with a rather enjoyable, if slightly rambling, melody (kinda like Pilgrims) that has only grown on me over time.
+The opening "Every Bloody Emperor" is the album's major highlight, of course.
+It's particularly timely for 2005 (and beyond), of course, when slowly but surely the free nations of the world morph into empires by stripping away one freedom at a time.
+It also helps that it has Hammill's best and clearest vocal delivery of the album, with a rather enjoyable, if slightly rambling, melody (kinda like "Pilgrims") that has only grown on me over time.
 And let us not forget the absolutely lovely flute work that Jackson graces this track, bringing great beauty before he eventually switches back to his saxes.
 I could take or leave some of the random bits of discord in the second half of the song, but I guess they're nice to have in the sense that they provide an extra reminder that, "Holy cow, this is a new Van Der Graaf Generator album in 2005!"

 Unfortunately, the other three tracks on disc one (more on disc two later) don't quite make it for me.
-Boleas Panic is the band's first instrumental since (I think, unless I'm forgetting something) Black Smoke Yen on Aerosol Grey Machine, and while it's certainly no difficult burden on the ears, it's not something I'll want to come back to any time soon.
+"Boleas Panic" is the band's first instrumental since (I think, unless I'm forgetting something) "Black Smoke Yen" on Aerosol Grey Machine, and while it's certainly no difficult burden on the ears, it's not something I'll want to come back to any time soon.
 The problem, as I hear it, is that Jackson is trying to cross his "regular" VDGG sax work (with the rest of the band following suit) with mellowness and "maturity," but in the end he kinda makes it just a slightly longer, slightly more discordant version of "smooth jazz."
 Maturity is all well and good, but when it gets applied in this manner, and for almost seven minutes to boot, it's not something I'm about to praise.

-The closing On the Beach is also a little too close to adult contemporary for my comfort, and though it's obvious that they were shooting for some diversity with a track like this, this just largely proves my assertion that the band was/is largely incapable of branching out beyond its general niche.
+The closing "On the Beach" is also a little too close to adult contemporary for my comfort, and though it's obvious that they were shooting for some diversity with a track like this, this just largely proves my assertion that the band was/is largely incapable of branching out beyond its general niche.
 I mean, let's face it: can any good come out of a song that involves Peter Hammill calling out, "surf's up!" ?
 I think we all know the answer to that question.

-The remaining track, Nutter Alert, rates a little higher in my eyes than those two others, but I still can't quite give it a thumbs up.
+The remaining track, "Nutter Alert," rates a little higher in my eyes than those two others, but I still can't quite give it a thumbs up.
 Simply put, I just can't get past feeling bothered by the title and the way it's used during the song; I feel like Peter penned one of the verses, kinda stumbled at the end, and jotted down the first combination of words (about something vaguely relating to paranoia) that ended with an "-ert" sound that popped into his brain.
 I guess I just have to ask; what is the Nutter Alert?
 Is it a feeling?
 Is it a frightening object?
 What is it exactly?
 I dunno, I just keep getting more and more bothered by that each time I listen to the track, even if it's a fairly stupid gripe.
 This is actually quite a shame, since I rather like the central theme around which the track ends up being formed, and can enjoy the other instrumental passages as much as I do any other average Jackson-led passage.

 So that's disc one.
 Disc two is a collection of instrumental improvisations by the band (as Banton wrote somewhere, listening to them is like being locked in a room with Van Der Graaf Generator), which is a concept that so frightened me that I waited a good week after first listening to disc one to start listening to any of disc two.
 I mean, if VDGG's written material was so discordant, what kind of monstrous noise would they come up with while making stuff up as they go along??
 Well, it turns out that my line of thinking was incorrect, because I like this disc quite a bit.
-It's actually revelatory in terms of where the band came up with so many of their ideas, because an awful lot of this sounds just like the sort of thing that would go into the "written" sections of their songs (ie the improvised bits weren't cleaned up that much), only with more of the energy that naturally accompanies trying to play off others without a serious clue of what's going on.
-I have some I like more than others (Architectural Hair stood out to me in particular, though I don't remember why), and it'll be a long while before I feel the urge to listen to these tracks again, but they're certainly all decent, and that's a victory.
+It's actually revelatory in terms of where the band came up with so many of their ideas, because an awful lot of this sounds just like the sort of thing that would go into the "written" sections of their songs (in other words, the improvised bits weren't cleaned up that much), only with more of the energy that naturally accompanies trying to play off others without a serious clue of what's going on.
+I have some I like more than others ("Architectural Hair" stood out to me in particular, though I don't remember why), and it'll be a long while before I feel the urge to listen to these tracks again, but they're certainly all decent, and that's a victory.

 So that's the band's comeback.
 It's everything I could reasonably hope for from such a venture, and I wouldn't hesitate to recommend it to a serious fan of the group.
 If you live and die by the VDGG sound, this is nearly as essential as Still Life.

-mike noto (thepublicimage79@hotmail.com) (12/13/07)
+mike noto (thepublicimage79.hotmail.com) (12/13/07)

 John sez: "I don't know off the top of my head if the four of them